This V-Commandos review was made after playing the game about 15 times.

 - There aren’t many cooperative actions in this game, but there’s still plenty of collaboration.
 You pretty much have no chance to complete most of the missions unless you’re all on the same page.
 You have to figure out who will go after the objectives and who will take some chances by going after the Nazis.
 I hope I made that sound awesome because it really is!

-- The artwork on the cards and tiles also help to bring this World War II theme to life.
+- The artwork on the cards and tiles also helps to bring this World War II theme to life.

 - There is a lot of content in the base game’s box.
 There are nine operations you can play, plus there are 26 terrains that you can use to play quick games.
 Each one has good replay value since the event cards are randomized and you never know how the enemies will move around.